SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 You can link together multiple levels of optional chaining to drill down to properties, methods, and subscripts deeper within a model.
-However, multiple levels of optional chaining do not add more levels of optionality to the returned value.
+However, multiple levels of optional chaining don't add more levels of optionality to the returned value.

 To put it another way: